 |

-During the exhibition period, if you inform us that you have viewed this website when you enter, you will be charged the following special discount fee.
+During the exhibition period, if you tell us that you have seen this website at the time of admission, the following special discount fee will be applied.

 200 yen discount for both general and students |